Skip to content

 Not enabling TGW route table segmentationUsing the default route table for everythingCreate separate route tables per security domain (prod, staging, shared).
 This prevents staging workloads from routing to production VPCs.

-Peering VPCs across regions without considering latency”The cloud handles it”Cross-region latency adds 30-120ms per hop.
-For real-time APIs, this matters.
-Measure with ping or mtr before designing cross-region flows.
+Peering VPCs across regions without considering latency”The cloud handles it”Cross-region latency varies widely by geography and path.
+For real-time APIs, measure it directly with ping, mtr, or application-level tests before designing cross-region flows.

 Skipping egress filtering”We trust our workloads”A compromised pod can exfiltrate data to any IP.
 Centralized egress with domain allowlists is a critical security control.